Our Team

 Senior Maritime Archaeologist

-Jane Mitchell is a Senior Maritime Archaeologist with Cosmos Archaeology and holds a Graduate Diploma of Maritime Archaeology from Flinders University.
-She also has a Diploma of Arts in Professional Writing and Editing from RMIT University.
+Jane Mitchell is a Senior Maritime Archaeologist with Cosmos Archaeology, has a Graduate Diploma of Maritime Archaeology postgraduate degree from Flinders University of South Australia and a Diploma of Arts in Professional Writing and Editing from RMIT University.
+She is an ADAS Occupational SSBA diver to 30m (ADAS Part 2) and ADAS Part 2 Dive Supervisor.

 Assistant Maritime Archaeologist